algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functionalSpecification.md

 [Wikipedia](https://en.wikipedia.org/wiki/Interpreter_(computing))

 **Label** \
-In programming languages, a label is a sequence of characters that identifies a location within source code.
+In programming languages, a label is a sequence of characters that identifies a location within the source code.
 [Wikipedia](https://en.wikipedia.org/wiki/Label_(computer_science)#:~:text=In%20programming%20languages%2C%20a%20label,(e.g.%2C%20a%20colon).)

 **Libraries** \